daattali/beautiful-jekyll/capstone/proposal.md

 - An opportunity to develop a relationship with the UBC MDS program.
 These relationships have the possibility of kickstarting research collaborations between the partners and UBC.

+## Proposals

+The first step in applying to participate as a capstone partner involves writing a project proposal.
+Check out our [About](/capstone/about) page to learn more about the type of projects we address through our capstone course.

+Your proposal should be

+- one page maximum (plus a possible appendix containing reference material), and
+- submitted as a pdf file to `capstone-mds@science.ubc.ca`.

+In addition, please provide a one-sentence description of the project for us to put next to your project name for the students to see.
+You can simply indicate this in the email you send upon submission.

+Your proposal should contain the following information:

+### About your organization

+Briefly introduce your organization.
+Why might the MDS students be interested in partnering with this organization?

+### Brief description of the problem/question

+Just a brief description of the problem.
+If you'd like, you can suggest data science approaches that the students can take to address the problem, but this is not necessary.
+What are the main difficulties that come with this project?

+### Available data

+Describe the data that you will make available to the students.
+How much data is there?
+What type of features are available?
+What type of complications might arise from the data?
+In what form will the data be available to the students?

+### Data Product

+What product(s) would you like to receive from our students, and what (in general) should it communicate or have the ability to do?
+Examples:

+- A dashboard such as a `shiny` app to explore an aspect of your data
+- An `R` package with documentation to simplify an analysis
+- A data pipeline that includes some data science model
+- A report outlining student findings

+### Legal stuff

+Outline the gist of the legalities you intend to have in place, if any -- particularly on how secretive you anticipate the students to be with the data and their finished data product.
+The key here is to just put the main ideas here, not an actual legal document (we'll address that later).

+We understand that you may require some restrictions to be put in place, but we also would like for our students to have some freedom to talk about the work they've done when applying for jobs.
+We want our students to know about these restrictions up-front so that they can make an informed decision about the project.

+Feel free to ask us about our standard UBC NDA.
+Contact us at `capstone-mds@science.ubc.ca`.

+This section should also include any other requirements of students participating in the project, like background checks, etc.

+### Conflicts of interest

+Declare any conflicts of interest.
+For example, if a current MDS student or family member is involved with your organization on a professional or personal level, this should be declared along with a short explanation.

 ## FAQ